priankagopi/starter-hugo-academic/content/home/experience.md

     date_start: '2023-06-11'
     date_end: '2023-08-18'
     description: |2-
+        - Leveraged agile methodologies to collaborate with Data Scientists at the City of Charlotte to implement robust data models and adopt best practices in test design, data validation, reporting, and analysis.
         - Collaborated with stakeholders and business analysts to gather requirements and understand the company's data needs.
         - Streamlined the data cleaning process for unstructured crime datasets by developing automated scripts, reducing manual effort by 50%.
         - Planned and executed data-driven solutions by developing an automated data pipeline in Airflow and building scalable databases on Snowflake, resulting in a 40% increase in operational efficiency.